 According to USAID, 20 million young people and 30 million adults in Ethiopia lack basic literacy and numeracy skills.
 Many children do not attend school.

-Our work in Ethiopia is predominantly in the country’s south which has seen particularly slow rates of development.
+Christian Aid’s work in Ethiopia is predominantly in the south and south-west, which has seen particularly slow rates of development.
 We focus on working through partners to support groups within society who are often neglected.

-We are helping people increase their yields through methods that effectively use the little water available to them; raising awareness of HIV and supporting people living with the virus; improving access to clean water in rural areas.
+We are helping people increase their crop yields through methods that effectively use the little water available to them, raising awareness of HIV and supporting people living with the virus; and improving access to clean water in rural areas.